michalsoltysiak/testRailToTestFlo/README.md

 # Introduction
 _testRailToTestFlo_ is a simple tool written in python (3.5+) which is created to help with importing test case definitions from _Test Rail_ to _JIRA TestFLO_.

-__Important__ please look to Mapping section as the tool is designed mainly to import DCe related test cases, you will need to branch to import other test cases

 # How to use
 In general the tool is command line tool.